Frequently Asked Questions

 London will also join the global network of cities, all working to a common purpose.
 This will be a major opportunity to share expertise and learning to accelerate progress locally and globally.
 Having a shared vision and strategy for London may also help to galvanise additional funding to support additional HIV efforts.

-NHS England (London) has provided £6 million funding to deliver on the priorities in the strategic roadmap.
+NHS England (London) has provided funding to deliver on the priorities in the strategic roadmap.
 This funding is in addition to, and not to replace or duplicate, statutory funding that supports existing HIV services and programmes.